The support provided by Intesa Sanpaolo to the communities in which it operates is also carried out through contributions aimed primarily at:

 by the International Subsidiary Banks.

-In 2017, the Fund for charitable, social and cultural donations of Intesa Sanpaolo has disbursed approximately 9.5 million euro in support of over 900 projects carried out by non-profit organisations.
-Consistent with the guidelines approved by the Board of Directors, the commitment to projects with a significant social impact for weaker segments of the population was relevant: 88% of national central disbursements and 69% of local donations have been substantiated in support for disadvantaged people.
+In 2018, the Fund for charitable, social and cultural donations of Intesa Sanpaolo has disbursed 12 million euro in support of over 900 projects carried out by non-profit organisations.

 Initiatives that present commercial and promotional value for the Bank and the Group cannot be the subject of donation.

 Among the beneficiaries of our donations the policy excludes: